Choose another writer in this calendar:

 Grossman is considered one of Israel's most perceptive writers, who has with his work and constant activity brought closer together secular and religious people.
 In May 2005 Grossman and Amos Elon were named winners of the Jewish Quarterly Wingate Literary Prize 2004.
 Grossman's Someone to Run With won the Fiction Award, Amos Elon took the Non-Fiction Prize.
 In August 2006 Grossman joined A.B.
 Yehoshua and Amos Oz in a plea to Israeli Prime Minister to reach a cease-fire agreement between Israel and Hezbollah forces in Lebanon.
 A few days later Grossman's son Uri died, after his tank was hit by a Hezbollah missile.
 Grossman was awarded in 2010 the German Book Trade Peace Prize.

 For further reading: The Arab in Israeli Literature by Gila Ramras-Rauch (1989); Imagining the Child in Modern Jewish Fiction by Naomi Sokoooff (1992); World Authors 1985-1990, ed.
 Vineta Colby (1995); Encyclopedia of the Novel, vol. 1, ed. by Paul Schellinger (1998); Encyclopedia of the World Literature in the 20th Century, Vol. 2, ed.
-Steven R. Serafin (1999) - Special thanks to Orly Orava for her help with this page
+Steven R. Serafin (1999); The Outsider Inside: Ideas of Jewishness in Contemporary Jewish, Postcolonial, and Palestinian Literature by Isabelle Hesse (2013) - Special thanks to Orly Orava for her help with this page